 - Be eye aware.
 Call your local optician if you notice a change in your vision or have any concerns about your eye health.
 The optometrist can assess your symptoms and advise on next steps.

 - Eat right for good sight.
 Eating a diet rich in fruit and vegetables, fish, nuts and oils can all help protect your sight.

 - Watch your weight.
-Maintaining a healthy weight can help protect against conditions such as age-related macular degeneration (AMD) – the UK’s leading cause of sight loss and glaucoma.
+If you maintain a healthy weight, it can help protect against conditions such as age-related macular degeneration (AMD).
+AMD is the UK’s leading cause of sight loss and glaucoma.
 The NHS Better Health campaign has lots of helpful advice and tips if you are trying to lose weight.

 - Be active.
 Being physically active has been shown to reduce your risk of visual impairment by 58 per cent versus somebody with a sedentary lifestyle.

 - Cover up.
-Slip on a pair of sunglasses whenever the UV Index rises to three or more to minimise your risk of developing conditions such as cataracts and macular degeneration.
+Slip on a pair of sunglasses whenever the UV Index rises to three or more.
+This can minimise your risk of developing conditions such as cataracts and macular degeneration.
 Look out for a CE or British Standard or UV 400 mark to ensure your shades provide adequate UV protection.

 - Go outdoors.
 Spending time outdoors can give your eyes a boost and actually reduce your risk of short-sightedness (myopia).
 Two hours outdoor play is thought to be beneficial for children.

 - Be screen smart.
 A staggering 90 per cent of us say we experience screen fatigue – tired or irritated eyes, blurred vision, headaches and poor colour perception.
 Avoid eye strain by following the 20-20-20 rule, especially if you’re using a computer for long periods of time.
 Look 20 feet in front of you every 20 minutes for 20 seconds.